Brandon Crawford Player Props: Giants vs. Brewers

 Brandon Crawford At The Plate

-- Crawford is hitting .172 with two doubles, four home runs and 10 walks.
+- Crawford is batting .172 with two doubles, four home runs and 10 walks.

-- Crawford has driven in a run in seven games this season (25.9%), including three games with more than one RBI (11.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Crawford has picked up an RBI in seven games this year (25.9%), with more than one RBI in three of them (11.1%).

 - He has scored at least one run five times this year (18.5%), including one multi-run game.